santander-fiware/hackathon/README.md

 #TrafficHeat

-Traffic Prediction using machine learning algorithm with data from Fi-ware Cosmos enabler that is processed to get predictions of traffic in an especific moment
+Traffic Prediction using machine learning algorithm with data from Fi-ware Cosmos enabler that is processed to get traffic predictions of an especific moment.

 ### Freatures